-S7 class representing an OAuth 2.0 client configuration, including a provider, client credentials, redirect URI, requested scopes, and state management.
+S7 class describing an OAuth 2.0 client configuration.
+It combines the provider, client credentials, redirect URI, requested scopes, and the state handling rules used during login and callback validation.

 This is a low-level constructor intended for advanced use.
 Most users should